Dutch general cargo ship hit by explosive device raises safety concerns in Gulf of Aden

-The Netherlands-flagged general cargo vessel Minervagracht sustained “substantial damage” after being hit by an unidentified explosive device in international waters of the Gulf of Aden, Amsterdam-based shipowner Spliethoff said in its report on Monday, September 29.
+The Netherlands-flagged general cargo vessel Minervagracht sustained “considerable damage” and is “experiencing a fire” after being hit by an unidentified explosive device in international waters of the Gulf of Aden on Monday, Amsterdam-based shipowner Spliethoff said in its latest report on Tuesday.
+All 19 crew members of the vessel have been safely evacuated to nearby vessels.
+Two of the 19 seafarers suffered injuries and are currently receiving medical attention onboard the nearby ships.

 The attack caused a fire on board and injured two of the 19 crew, who were evacuated to nearby vessels by helicopter.

 “The two injured seafarers are receiving first medical aid on board of these ships.
 The extent of their injuries is yet unknown.
-The company is currently in the process of contacting the next of kin of the Minerva seafarers,” Spliethoff said in its statement.
+The company is currently in the process of contacting the next of kin of the Minerva seafarers,” Spliethoff said in its statement on Monday.

 The attack hit the ship, which had been targeted in a failed assault last week by the Houthis, according to the Maritime Information Cooperation & Awareness Center (MICA Center), the French center for analysis and assessment of the global maritime security situation.